antor44/livestream_video/README.md

 **Q: Why does the video and transcription get desynchronized?**

 A: The video and transcription applications work independently, each with its own stream of video.
-Over time, the desynchronization can also vary, seemingly due to the method used to split the audio into chunks for transcription.
-Choosing a model that is too large for the processor's capabilities can also affect the synchronization.
+Over time, the desynchronization can also vary, choosing a model that is too large for the processor's capabilities can also affect the synchronization.

 **Q: The transcriptions I get are not accurate.
 What could be the issue?**